-Dental Phobia often occurs on its own but can be associated with a fear of blood, injury, or may be part of agoraphobia i.e. agoraphobia being the fear of being trapped or anywhere you feel unsafe thus, a dentist’s chair could fall into the ‘trapped’ situation.
+Dental Phobia often occurs on its own but can be associated with a fear of blood, injury, or maybe part of agoraphobia i.e. agoraphobia being the fear of being trapped or anywhere you feel unsafe thus, a dentist’s chair could fall into the ‘trapped’ situation.
 Read more here

 Many people have a natural tendency to feel uncomfortable at the sight of blood.
 A mild fear of blood is fairly common in both children and adults.
 Approximately one to two million people suffers from this, making the fear of blood one of the most common phobias.
 Also there is a feeling of fear that the person might faint.
 This also involves a fear of being injured or of medical procedures such as blood tests or injections.

-The problems regarding injection phobia usually centred on the sight of the needle itself or contamination from a previously used needle.
+The problems regarding injection phobia usually centered on the sight of the needle itself or contamination from a previously used needle.

 People worry and are anxious before appointments or facing their feared object or situation and often think the worst is going to happen, cancelling appointments or avoiding the situation they fear.